Bios-Marcel/cordless/README.md

 official discord client has or not.

 Oh and please try to keep things pragmatic and foul-language free ;)

+If none of those ways of contributing are your kind of thing, feel free to donate something via https://liberapay.com/biosmarcel/donate.
+It may not directly have an impact on the project, but it will surely motivate me to keep working on this project, as it shows that people care about it.

 ## Similar projects